 We are pleased to confirm our acceptance and our understanding of this limited assurance engagement by means of this letter.
-Our assurance engagement will be conducted with the objective of reaching a conclusion on whether [ABC's Statement] of compliance with the [compliance requirements] is, in all material respects, fairly stated as evaluated by the [suitable criteria] [throughout the specified period or as at a specified date].
+Our assurance engagement will be conducted with the objective of reaching a conclusion on whether [ABC's Statement]45 of compliance with the [compliance requirements] is, in all material respects, properly prepared and presented fairly stated as evaluated by the [suitable criteria] [throughout the specified period or as at a specified date].